s9w/Ginseng/README.md

 ### Filter syntax
 - Infos can be filtered by their tags. `tag: math` matches all infos that have a `math` tag.
 This is case-sensitive and a precise match, so it will neither match a `Math` nor a `mathematics` tag.
 - Filtering by the creation date of the info is also possible: `createdBefore: 2015-01-01` matches infos that are created before 2015.
 The format should be something [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601).
-See [here](http://momentjs.com/docs/#/parsing/) for technical details.
+See [here](http://momentjs.com/docs/#/parsing/string/) for technical details.
 - Filter queries can be logically combined with Javascript Syntax.
 So `||` means "or", `&&` means and.
 Negations can be done with `!` and feel free to go wild with brackets.
 For example, `tag: math || tag: physics` matches all infos with either a math or a physics tag.
 And `!(tag: french) || tag: important` matches everything but french... unless it's important (tag-wise).
 - These filters can be applied to the templates as well as review profiles!

 ## The Science
 Ginseng is designed around some solid findings from cognitive psychology.

 It's much more efficient to try to recall an information without access to the solution than trying to memorize it while staring at it - that's called the [testing effect](http://en.wikipedia.org/wiki/Testing_effect).
-The hidden back side of a flash card is what makes flashcard practice so efficient.
+The hidden back side is what makes flashcard practice so efficient.

 The learning can also vastly be improved by distributing the learning over many separate session rather than doing it all in one - that's called the [spacing effect](http://en.wikipedia.org/wiki/Spacing_effect).
 This effect is especially big when the intervals increase each time.
 The exact timings of the intervals are tricky though, and the conditions of the studies are rarely met in practice.
 That's why there's such a fine grained control over the review interval: Just set the interval you feel is right.